Sitecore/Sitecore-Migration-Game/README.md

 AZURE_TABLE_CONNECTION_STRING='UseDevelopmentStorage=true'
 ```

-4. Run `npm run dev:azurite` to start the development server.
+4. Run `npm run dev:azurite` which will start the Next.js development server and azurite local service simultaneously.

 > This will start the Azure Table Storage emulator and the development server at the same time.
 You can now run the application locally.